esrako/AndroidTwitterAppRedux/README.md

 The following **bonus** features are implemented:

 * [x] User can see embedded image media within the tweet detail view
-* [ ] IN_PROGRESS - Compose tweet functionality is build using modal overlay.
+* [ ] Compose tweet functionality is build using modal overlay - IN PROGRESS

 The following **additional** features are implemented: